scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/bucket_policies/index.rst

   canonical ID of the user or entity being permitted or denied access.
 The basic format of a principal is ``"Principal": {"AWS": ["123456789012"]}``, but many options are available, the syntax for which exceeds the scope of this documentation.
-Zenko follows the conventions for principals documented at https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html, but does not recognize federated users, IAM roles, or service roles.
+XDM   follows the conventions for principals documented at https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html, but does not recognize federated users, IAM roles, or service roles.